bradrn/brassica/Documentation.md

 [C +Vcd -Nasl -Aprx] / [C -Vcd] / _ [C -Vcd]
 ```

-One more thing which is useful to know is that all this syntax can also be used in predefined categories.
+All of these category operations can also be used in predefined categories.
 Thus, in the previous example, the `C` category could have been written as follows:

 ```